cychoi/gwenbell.com/presence.md

 Presence
 --------

 _Presence was a limited-time offering.
 It's no longer for sale.
-If you'd like to support the work I do, I accept financial contributions on [gittip](http://gittip.com/gwenbell)._
+If you'd like to support the work I do, contribute to this distributed genius grant with [gittip](http://gittip.com/gwenbell)._

 ### What is presence?

 Presence is everything you need to unhook from digital drama, delete what you don't need anymore, take a digital sabbatical, mourn the loss of old technologies and lay the foundation to learn harder tech skills, like Git and Node.

 It's a distillation of the best I've offered over the past three years.
 The journey starts in Boulder, Colorado and ends in Brooklyn, New York.

-Presence includes as a bonus my most recent work, Terminal.

 ***